Getting Started

 An observation map to process model output and return the full ensemble's observations is also required.

-This is provided by implementing the function stub observation_map(iteration).
-This function needs to return an Array arr where arr[:, i] will return the i-th ensemble member's observational output.
+This is provided by implementing the function stub observation_map(interface, iteration).
+This function needs to return an Matrix where the ith column is the ith ensemble member's observational output.
+This matrix is called the G ensemble matrix.

-Here is a readable template for the observation_map
+Here is a simple readable template for the observation_map

 for member in 1:ensemble_size